 Well, these are some pre-wedding rituals performed in the Muslim culture.

-There are certain colors which are associated with Muslims and Islamic faith.
+Certain colors are associated with Muslims and Islamic faith.
 Green is the most remarkable color in Islam as this color has represented the religion for centuries.
 This color is also Prophet Mohammad’s favorite color.
 The other colors which are strongly associated with Islamic tradition are black, white and red.

 Just like Hindu culture or any other culture, Islamic culture has also many rituals and customs.
-Muslims rejoice in their each and every festival, events, religious occasions with frolic and felicity.
+Muslims rejoice in their every festival, events, religious occasions with frolic and felicity.
 Muslims have four chief phases before the Nikaah/ wedding.
-Check out the whole aspect with regard to the four rituals in the below paragraphs.
+Check out the whole aspect of the four rituals in the below paragraphs.

 During times of uncertainty, a prayer of guidance named “Salat-al-Istikhara” is recited in the name of Allah.
 First of all, you must take a bath and brush your teeth properly.
 You must be neat and clean to start the prayer of Istikhara.
 You must create a space for your prayer.
 Then, you must deliver the hymn i.e. two rak’ah.
 Then you must recite the Istikhara supplication.
 Instead of begging or pleading, you must be ready for the answers you receive.

 On this auspicious day, the groom’s mother and senior people of the family visit the bride’s house.
 Both the families of the groom and bride greet each other.
 The groom‘s family brings fruits, perfumes, and many types of gifts for the bride and her family.
 The bride’s arm is then tied with a silver coin or gold coin wrapped in silken cloth by the groom’s mother.
 This coin implies that the bride is the future daughter in law of the groom’s mother.
 This whole event is said to be Imam-E-Zamin.
 Just like this ritual, even Hindu weddings have shagun ceremony.